 - The stone pieces are then combined with resin under extreme heat and pressure to create quartz slabs.

 - Pigments are added during the manufacturing process to get a variety of color schemes.

-Quartz is a great choice as a countertop option because it’s one of the hardest stones.
+Quartz is a great choice as an engineered countertop option because it hard and durable characteristics.
 It’s a durable material before and after engineering, and lasts a long time if you care for it properly.
-Quartz doesn’t need to be sealed the way other types of stone countertops do, either and is easy to care for.
+Quartz doesn’t need to be sealed the way other types of stone countertops do either, and is easy to care for.
 It’s easily scrubbed if spills happen, making it a low-maintenance option for your kitchen remodel.
 Natural quartz is also beautiful as a backsplash or other items in the kitchen, including cutting boards.

 Your home renovation expert will walk you through the different types of pigments and combinations that might work best for your kitchen or bathroom renovation vision.

 Quartzite is a metamorphic rock.
 Quartz crystals are removed from quartzites, but the stone doesn’t go through the same engineering process as quartz before becoming usable.
 Quartzite is mined and removed from the earth in large slabs, then cut down to the necessary size to create countertops for bathroom and kitchen renovation projects.
 It’s more porous than quartz and isn’t as hard, meaning it requires a sealant and is less repellant of stains, but still offers a durable choice with plenty of perks in design.

 If you want a natural look in your home, quartzite might be the natural stone for you.
 There are fewer varieties in color schemes available, but these countertops provide an elegance and timelessness that you’ll love for years.

 Both quartz and quartzite make good choices for a dependable stone countertop, but each has different qualities and requirements for care.
 For instance, you’re going to need a sealant on your quartzite countertop that you won’t need on engineered quartz or other materials.